 Horan said she and others are glad their community about 30 miles northeast of Omaha, Neb., hasn't been flooded by the surging Missouri River, but she wonders whether county officials overstated the danger when they explained the situation at a town meeting earlier in the month.

 After being told that the Missouri would be at its highest level in nearly 60 years because of rain upriver and a massive Rocky Mountain snowpack, more than half the town left.
 Some taped notes printed with cell phone numbers to their buildings, then packed their belongings into trucks and drove off.

 They can't help but wonder, was it worth it?

-Harrison County Emergency Management Director Larry Oliver acknowledged the residents' frustration, but he said it was their choice to leave.
+Harrison County Emergency Management Director Larry Oliver acknowledged frustration by residents, but he said it was their choice to leave.
 County officials simply informed them of inundation maps provided by the U.S. Army Corps of Engineers that made clear parts of Modale would be under up to 4 feet of water if levees broke, and that even more water was possible if heavy rain swept through the area.
-The last time the Missouri River was so high — in 1952 — flood waters swamped the town.
+The last time the Missouri River was so high -- in 1952 -- flood waters swamped the town.

 And while officials say the levees are holding so far, they note that the threat of a break remains.

 "That was their decision to leave, and it would be their decision to return," Oliver said.
 "The flood threat remains as long as the high water remains.
 There's absolutely nothing on the table saying it's OK to go back, or anything like that."